rscherrer/simarray/README.md

 mutation 0.00001
 ```

 Then, **running many simulations, across many combinations of parameters**, each with a slight difference in parameters can be challenging.
-This program makes it easier to do just that, by generating all the necessary simulation folders, with the right, updated parameter files with the right values into them.
+SimArray makes it easier to do just that, by generating all the necessary simulation folders, with the right, updated parameter files with the right values into them.

 ## Input